top of page

 From Trauma to Triumph

-Hear this life-changing story about a young man who did not allow poverty to sideline his dreams or sidetrack his pathway to success.
-This testimonial offers an emotional yet inspiring account of the value of an education.
-The presenter will take you on his journey from a statistic to success and leave each person with a passion for learning and education.
+This testimonial offers an emotional yet inspiring account of the value of education.
+The presenter will take you on his journey from being a statistic to achieving success, leaving each person with a renewed passion for learning and education.

 Relationship-Driven Instruction (3 R’s to Reaching At-risk Students)